 Cafes expect long road to recovery

-The Australian Small Business and Family Enterprise Ombudsman Kate Carnell says new figures show that many of our cafe owners are predicting a long road to recovery, highlighting the need for additional support and, in some cases, compensation.
+The Australian Small Business and Family Enterprise Ombudsman Kate Carnell says new figures show that many of our cafes are predicting a long road to recovery, highlighting the need for additional support and, in some cases, compensation.

 According to the Harris Cafe Report, 80 percent of small business owners in the hospitality industry – the majority of which are cafe owners – have said they won’t be able to recover from recent hardships without third party assistance.

-Carnell says it’s clear from the report that cafes have been among the hardest hit by the COVID-19 restrictions: “It’s incredibly tough to be in small business right now and particularly if you happen to own a cafe,” she says.
+Carnell says it’s clear from the report that cafes have been among the hardest hit by the COVID restrictions.
+“It’s incredibly tough to be in small business right now,” she says.
+“Particularly if you happen to own a cafe.”

 More than 40 percent of respondents surveyed for the report said they don’t expect to be able to stay open for longer than six months without additional support.
 More than half say they’ve lost 50 percent or more of their revenue over the past few months.